-This report summarizes some of the key points of the discussion from the Workshop on Mathematical Modeling of Water Quality, which was held at Laxenburg during 13-16 September 1977.
-The principal reason for convening the Workshop was to obtain a comprehensive picture of trends and ongoing studies in the broad field of mathematical modeling of water quality.
+This report summarizes the key points of the discussion from the Workshop on Mathematical Modeling of Water Quality, held at Laxenburg September 13-16, 1977.
+The principal reason for convening the Workshop was to obtain a comprehensive picture of trends and ongoing studies in the mathematical modeling of water quality.
 It was intended that such a picture would be instrumental in clarifying, to some extent, future directions for IIASA's research Task on "Hydrophysical and Ecological Models for Water Quality".
-Further, it was hoped that, with the assistance of the Workshop participants, suggestions could be solicited for ways in which collaborative working groups (external to IIASA) might be established as complements of the Institute's in-house research activities.
-The Workshop was, therefore, very much in the mould of a planning workshop.
-This report on the proceedings is accordingly a reflection of the conclusions from discussion groups - it is not an edited collection of formally presented papers.
+Further, it was hoped that, with the assistance of the Workshop participants, suggestions could be made for ways in which collaborative working groups (external to IIASA) might be established as complements of the Institute's in-house research activities.
+The Workshop was, therefore, very much a planning workshop.
+This report on the proceedings is accordingly a reflection of the conclusions from discussion groups--it is not an edited collection of formally presented papers.

-An agenda for the Workshop and a list of participants are given respectively in Appendixes 1 and 2.
-Our report here starts with an editorial view of some of the salient features of the informal presentations at the Workshop.
+An agenda for the Workshop and a list of participants are given in Appendixes A and B, respectively.
+The report here starts with an editorial view of some of the salient features of the informal presentations at the Workshop.
 The intention is that such a summary will capture those aspects of water quality modeling that the participants considered either controversial or critical to future progress of the subject.
-In section 3 we have attempted briefly to summarize some possible future perspectives for water quality modeling.
-These are statements which, though they draw upon the discussion of Workshop as reported in section 2, are essentially independent in their outlook.
-From the Agenda (Appendix 1) it will be noted that one afternoon of the Workshop program was devoted to informal discussion.
-Nine ad hoc Working Groups were established and their concluding reports are reproduced in section 4.
-Finally, section 5 presents our account of how various themes emerging from the Workshop are being incorporated into the Institute's research plans for the development and application of water quality models.
+In section 3 we have attempted to summarize some possible future perspectives for water quality modeling.
+These are statements that, though they draw upon the discussion of the Workshop reported in section 2, are essentially independent in their outlook.
+From the Agenda (Appendix A) it can be seen that one afternoon of the Workshop program was devoted to informal discussion.
+Nine ad hoc working groups were established and their concluding reports are given in section 4.
+Finally, section 5 describes how various themes emerging from the Workshop are being incorporated into the Institute's research plans for the development and application of water quality models.

-2. WATER QUALITY MODELING - SOME SALIENT PROBLEMS
+2. SOME SALIENT PROBLEMS

-From the outset it should be admitted that while the Workshop was very broad, it did not embrace all aspects of the development and application of water quality models.
-For instance, it is fair to say that evidence of work in marine systems was particularly weakly represented at the Workshop.
-This distillation of the current status and salient problems of water quality modeling is organized along the following lines.
-Where possible, general themes recurring in one or more of the informal presentations are listed in section 2.1; due reference is given to those presentations that dealt with each theme.
-(We have, in fact, selected for discussion those presentations which were not intended primarily as statements from the member organizations of IIASA.)
+While the Workshop was very broad, it did not cover all aspects of the development and application of water quality models -- for instance, very little work in marine systems was presented.
+The distillation of the current status and salient problems of water quality modeling presented here is organized along the following lines.
+Where possible, general themes occurring in one or more of the informal presentations are listed in section 2.1; reference is given to those presentations that dealt with each (We have, in fact, selected for discussion those presentheme. tations that were not intended primarily as statements from the national member organizations of IIASA.)
 Subsequent subsections deal respectively with the approximate division of the detailed technical proceedings into "overview" papers (2.2), reports on the modeling of water quality in rivers and estuaries (2.3), thermal discharge problems (2.4), and lake systems (2.5).
-In some instances, principally sections 2.4 and 2.5, further discussion of the same or similar topics has been reported for the November (1977) Workshop on Models for Waste Heat Management in Rivers (Harleman, 1977), and for the December (1977) Workshop on Geophysical and Ecological Modeling of Deep Lakes and Reservoirs (Jørgensen and Harleman, 1978).
-Both Workshops originated as proposals from the ad hoc Working Groups (see sections 4.1 and 4.5).
+In some instances, principally in sections 2.4 and 2.5, further discussion of the same or similar topics has been reported for the November 1977 Workshop on Models for Waste Heat Management in Rivers (Harleman, 1977), and for the December 1977 Workshop on Hydrophysical and Ecological Modelling of Deep Lakes and Reservoirs (Jørgensen and Harleman, 1978).
+Both Workshops originated as proposals from the ad hoc working groups (see sections 4.1 and 4.5).

-A selected bibliography of literature supporting some of the p sentations is given in Appendix 3; Appendix 4 provides some definitions of terminology in water quality modeling.
+A selected bibliography supporting some of the presentations is given in Appendix C; Appendix D provides some definitions of terminology in water quality modeling.